 I can only offer a different angle of looking at things that you may not have considered.

-Once again, you’re the dean of your own studies.
+The executive decision is on you as you’re the dean of your own studies.
 You’re parenting yourself.

 In fact, you’re the dean of your own life.
 My wish is for you to train yourself to trust your own legs, make independent decisions for yourself, and have agency over your life—not just for bar preparation but for everything beyond that.